Skip to main content

 How to File for Maintenance

-Women in live-in relationships cannot file under Section 125 CrPC — which is only for legally married wives.
+Women in live-in relationships cannot file under Section 125 CrPC — this provision is strictly for legally married wives.